google-deepmind/alphafold/README.md

 ### AlphaFold prediction speed

 The table below reports prediction runtimes for proteins of various lengths.
-We only measure unrelaxed structure prediction while excluding runtimes from MSA and template search.
+We only measure unrelaxed structure prediction with three recycles while excluding runtimes from MSA and template search.
 When running `docker/run_docker.py` with `--benchmark=true`, this runtime is stored in `timings.json`.
 All runtimes are from a single A100 NVIDIA GPU.
 Prediction speed on A100 for smaller structures can be improved by increasing `global_config.subbatch_size` in `alphafold/model/config.py`.

 No. residues | Prediction time (s)
 -----------: | ------------------: